A3AJAGBE/TurtleGraphics/README.md

-## Turtle Graphics exercises completed
+## Turtle Graphics exercises completed in Day17 of #100daysofcode
 Using the python turtle graphics to complete some activities

 ![Spirograph Image](spirograph.png)